TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend Layout Advanced Example
 ===============================

-The following PageTsConfig example creates a 3x3 Backend Layout with 5 column position sections in total.
-The topmost row, the "header" spans all 3 columns.
+The following Page Tsconfig example creates a 3x3 backend layout with 5 column position sections in total.
+The topmost row (here called "header") spans all 3 columns.
 There is an "aside" spanning two rows on the right.

 .. code-block:: typoscript